Looking for innovation

 The addition of Vesta USBL to the range of systems aae has to offer completes the portfolio of digital subsea tracking systems and widens the choice available to users, from entry level to extremely advanced with a number of options in between.

-As a professional working on subsea operations, you’ll know the importance of accurately tracking underwater targets – be they moving or static.
+As a professional working on subsea operations, you’ll know the importance of accurately tracking underwater targets – moving or static.
 An Ultra-Short Baseline (USBL) system accomplishes this using acoustic positioning – but which type will be right for your job?

 Understanding how USBLs work will help you find the right product for your needs.
 Here, we’ll look at their features and how they vary for use in different depths.